 - Once applicants have accepted an offer and set up a UW NetID and email account, they can check on the status of their financial aid at any time by logging into MyUW.

-- As a self-sustaining degree program, the Medical Speech-Language Pathology program does not receive funding from the Washington state legislature, and graduate students, therefore, cannot qualify for scholarships or aid that are available through the state of Washington or designated for state-funded programs.
+- As self-sustaining degree programs, the Medical and Educational Speech-Language Pathology programs do not receive funding from the Washington state legislature, and graduate students, therefore, cannot qualify for scholarships or aid that are available through the state of Washington or designated for state-funded programs.
 These include:

 - Tuition Exemption Program for Washington State employees